ftlabs/Morar/README.md

 Morar is

-a) (the deepest freshwater body in the British Isles)[https://en.wikipedia.org/wiki/Loch_Morar],
+- (the deepest freshwater body in the British Isles)[https://en.wikipedia.org/wiki/Loch_Morar],
-b) a reaction to the realisation that we are letting some data disappear after it is used 'in the moment', but before it is properly recorded for posterity and subsequent re-use.
+- a reaction to the realisation that we are letting some data disappear after it is used 'in the moment', but before it is properly recorded for posterity and subsequent re-use.

 With this service, we have the following goals:

-1) highlight that this data loss is real
+1. highlight that this data loss is real
-2) highlight that this data has real value+potential, if only it was captured
+2. highlight that this data has real value+potential, if only it was captured
-3) get the data leaks plugged and dealt with at source
+3. get the data leaks plugged and dealt with at source
-4) ensure we capture the data in the meanwhile for when (3) comes to pass so we can retrospectively flesh out the 'dealt with' solution with as much legacy data as possible
+4. ensure we capture the data in the meanwhile for when (3) comes to pass so we can retrospectively flesh out the 'dealt with' solution with as much legacy data as possible

 Morar is all about (1)+(2)+(4) in order to cause (3).